 They can be easily recognized since they have the LXD sufix.

 For Linux VMs and containers, when the VNC is launched, the console will appear on the login screen.
 In case of containers, the "login" command is used for this.
 This does not work on Centos containers due to limitations of this OS and LXD containers so it is disabled.
-If you open the VNC terminal from HyperCX Web Portal on a Centos container, it will send you directly to a sheell (no login is asked).
+If you open the VNC terminal from HyperCX Web Portal on a Centos container, it will send you directly to a shell (no login is asked).

 Windows Virtual Machines